rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 From about 1.5 pages, 108 lines, 551 words, to about 10 pages, 590 lines,
 3651 words.
 A very hard reading to write.

+1. Candidate criteria.  :rant:academia:sketch `candidate-criteria`

 1. Revising the FunDHum schedule. :csc151:draft: `fundhum-schedule-01`

+1. The Moat.  :misc:grinnell:

+1. The Pyramid.  :autobiographical:technical:request:short:
+When I started College in 1982 I had two primary computing options: A terminal to our TOPS-20 system and a terminal to our Amdahl, which I used to refer to as "the world's largest IBM clone".
+There were probably PC's around, too, but ....
+Pyramid issues: Gosling Emacs.
+Pascal compiler.
+Joan's class.

 1. Ranking candidates.  :academia:sketch:
 We've been told by the Dean's office that only do we have to have a fixed set of criteria for evaluating candidates, we also need to "rank" those criteria.
 I think the idea of ranking criteria is absurd.
 What happened to the idea of "holistic review", which we seem to be expected to do in so many other situations?
 How do we compare someone who is strong on the top criterion but weak on the next two to someone who is weak on the top criterion but strong on the next two?